-Sensitivity to non-linguistic features of observed dialogue outside language regions the ToM network responded more to forward than backward speech in Experimental Task 1 - but unlike the left-hemisphere language network, the ToM network also responded more to dialogue than monologue, and had an interaction between Forward>Backward and Dialogue>Monologue.
+By contrast to canonical left-hemisphere cortical language regions, there was evidence of sensitivity to dialogue in the other individually functionally defined regions: ToM regions and right-hemisphere homologues of language regions.
+Like the left-hemisphere language network, the ToM network responded more to forward than backward speech in Experimental Task 1-but unlike the left-hemisphere language network, the ToM network also responded more to dialogue than monologue and had an interaction between Forward > Backward and Dialogue > Monologue.
 This pattern appeared in some individual ToM regions (see Figure 3B).
-Note, however, that the three-way interaction between experimental conditions and network (ToM versus Language) was not significant in Experimental Task 1.
-In Experimental Task 2, the ToM network and most individual ToM regions showed positive correlations in the timecourses of between-group participants, who saw the same videos with reciprocal audio streams.
+Note, however, that the three-way interaction between experimental conditions and network (ToM vs. Language) was not significant in Experimental Task 1.
+In Experimental Task 2, the ToM network and most individual ToM regions showed positive correlations in the time courses of between-group participants, who saw the same videos with reciprocal audio streams.
 In this case, the difference between networks did produce a significant interaction.